bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-25-christian-decker-onion-routing-deep-dive.md

 are the destination,” so we are still leaking information.
 And of course the solution to that is to make a constant onion.
 Any ideas on how we want to create a constant onion?

-&#91;Audience member&#93;: _“Add random data in the end?”_
+[Audience member]: _“Add random data in the end?”_

 Is random really good?

-&#91;Audience member&#93;: _"It’s padded with zeros after the termination.
+[Audience member]: _"It’s padded with zeros after the termination.
 So E gets its information and then everything else you can throw away."_

 When do you add it, before or after decrypting?
 Okay, so then, by decrypting it, by using the decryption